-- To regularly maintain the quality of machinery and vehicles on site. - To implement dust suppression measures on all haul roads, stockpiles, dry surfaces and excavation works. - To provide hoarding along the entire length of that portion of the site boundary. - To mitigate the dust generation by adequate water spraying in dry days.
+- To implement dust suppression measures on all haul roads, stockpiles, dry surfaces and excavation and breaking works. - To mitigate the dust generation by adequate water spraying in dry days. - To reduce dust and sand on ground to suppress dust generation by vehicle movement.